LandonTheCoder/raytrace/NOTES.md

 If a ray P(t) = Q + t \* d hits the sphere, there is a value of t satisfying the sphere equation given above.
 That means we need to look for (C - P(t)) · (C - P(t)) = r^2, or (C - (Q + t \* d)) · (C - (Q + t \* d)) = r^2.
 We can separate terms based on presence of a t: (-t \* d + (C - Q)) · (-t \* d + (C - Q)) = r^2.
 Then, we can distribute the dot product: t^2 \* d · d - 2t \* d · (C - Q) + (C - Q) · (C - Q) - r^2 = 0.
 The t can be solved for by quadratic equation, which gives that a = d · d, b = -2d · (C - Q), c = (C - Q) · (C - Q) - r^2.
 While algebraically its square root can be positive (2 real solutions), negative (no real solutions), or 0 (1 real solution), it relates to the geometry (0 roots is no intersection, 1 root is 1 intersection, 2 roots is 2 intersections).

+## Surface/Materials Notes ##

+### Diffuse Surfaces ###
+The addition of objects and multiple rays per pixel (which is done in a square which comes \[-.5, .5\] out from the pixel itself) allows making diffuse (matte) surfaces.
+We can make the material and geometry tightly bound, or separated (we pick separated for flexibility).

+Diffuse objects which don't emit their own light will take on the color of their surroundings, but it does take influence from the "intrinsic color" of the material surface.
+Light which reflects off has a randomized direction.
+(If 3 rays are sent into a crack in a diffuse surface, they will have different random behavior.)
+Light may also be absorbed instead of reflected, and as the surface gets darker, the likelihood of absorption gets higher.
+There needs to be a means to make sure that a random vector only gives results on the surface of a hemisphere, and the simplest is to reject invalid ones.
+It amounts to: Generate random vector inside unit sphere, normalize to sphere surface, invert normalized vector if in wrong hemisphere.
+If a ray bounces off a material and keeps 100% of color, it is white.
+If it bounces off and keeps 0% of color, it is black.

 ## Programming Notes ##
 std::shared\_ptr\<T\> stores an automatically refcounted pointer, and safely (hopefully?) deletes it once refcount hits 0.
 A shared\_ptr is initialized by assigning to it with make\_shared<T>(arguments).